fibo/x3dom-livereload/README.md

 > x3dom boilerplate with [livereload][2] server

-Copy and paste the following code into a terminal
+First install [Node.js][3].
+Then copy and paste the following code into a terminal

 ```
 npm install -g grunt-cli